zlogic/mendix-docs/content/en/docs/control-center/apps/entitlements.md

 Mendix cloud tokens will be available as a product on the Mendix pricelist, starting in early 2025.

-### Where Can I ask Any Further Questions Regarding Mendix Cloud Tokens?
+### Where Can I Ask Any Further Questions Regarding Mendix Cloud Tokens?

 For any questions, contact your Mendix Customer Success Manager.
 If you experience any issues, create a support ticket with Mendix Support.